By Kristian Moravec

 Nationalist Social Club spewed anti-refugee messages outside a hotel in Kingston housing Haitian migrants just two weeks after Hood’s pretrial hearing in West Roxbury.

-A hotel in Kingston currently houses a primarily Haitian group of migrants, including 64 children, according to the Boston Globe.
+A Kingston hotel currently houses a group of primarily Haitian migrants, including 64 children, according to the Boston Globe.
 The group, better known as NSC-131, displayed a banner with anti-refugee messaging and distributed flyers in the hotel parking lot before police removed them from the property in the afternoon.

 The demonstration is just one of many recent NSC-131 activities while their alleged leader, Chris Hood, grapples with criminal charges in Boston.
-Hood was once described as a “good student” and was an aspiring police officer according to the Shore Educational Collective, a program for behaviorally and academically-challenged individuals.
-Hood was charged with affray and ordered to stay away from two counter-protesters after he and other NSC-131 members protested outside of Patty Bourrée’s Drag Queen Story Hour for children in Jamaica Plain on July 23, 2022.
+Hood was once described as a “good student” and was an aspiring police officer according to the Shore Educational Collective, was charged with affray and ordered to stay away from two counter-protesters after he and other NSC-131 members protested outside of Patty Bourrée’s Drag Queen Story Hour for children in Jamaica Plain on July 23, 2022.

 White supremacist activity is on the rise in New England.
 A 2022 study conducted by the Anti-Defamation League reported that Massachusetts had the fourth highest level of hate propaganda distribution in the country.
 Boston has already seen frequent demonstrations this year from groups like NSC-131 and Patriot Front.